DataDog/integrations-core/docs/dev/agent_integration.md

 3. Once you have been granted access to the Marketplace repository, create the `dd` directory and clone the `marketplace` repo:
    {{< code-block lang="shell" >}}git clone git@github.com:DataDog/marketplace.git{{< /code-block >}}
-4. Create a feature branch to work in. git switch -c <YOUR INTEGRATION NAME> origin/master
+4. Create a feature branch to work in.
+    {{< code-block lang="shell" >}}git switch -c <YOUR INTEGRATION NAME> origin/master{{< /code-block >}}

 ## Install and configure the Datadog development toolkit

 The Agent Integration Developer Tool allows you to create scaffolding when you are developing an integration by generating a skeleton of your integration tile's assets and metadata.
-For instructions on installing the tool, see [Install the Datadog Agent Integration Developer Tool][25].
+For instructions on installing the tool, see [Install the Datadog Agent Integration Developer Tool][103].

 After you install the Developer tool, configure it for the `marketplace` repo: